davidsonfellipe/awesome-wpo/README.md

 - [Phantomas](https://github.com/macbre/phantomas) - PhantomJS-based web performance metrics collector and monitoring tool.
 - [Bench](https://github.com/jmervine/bench) - Using Phantomas (a PhantomJS-backed client performance metrics scrapper).
 Benchmark a page, store results in MongoDB, and display results via the built-in server.
 - [Keepfast](https://github.com/keepfast/keepfast) - Tool to monitor indicators related to the performance of a web page.
-- [GTmetrix](https://gtmetrix.com/) - GTmetrix uses Google Page Speed and Yahoo!
-YSlow to grade your site's performance and provides actionable recommendations to fix these issues.
+- [GTmetrix](https://gtmetrix.com/) - free tool to test and monitor your page's performance.
+Using Lighthouse, GTmetrix generates scores for your pages and offers actionable recommendations on how to optimize them.
 - [Pingbreak.com](https://pingbreak.com/) - Free site and SSL Monitoring with response time alerting (on Slack, Twitter, Mattermost, Discord or custom Webhook).
 - [Pingdom site Speed Test](https://tools.pingdom.com/) - Test the load time of that page, analyze it, and find bottlenecks.
 - [Dotcom-tools](https://www.dotcom-tools.com/website-speed-test) - analyze your website's speed in real browsers from 20 locations worldwide.